uvalib/monorepo/packages/markdown-assistant/README.md

 1. Create a batch file for ensuring image accessibility:

    ```
-   node a11y-images-alt.js --file path/to/markdown.md --batch --output path/to/batch_file.batch.jsonl
+   node a11y-images-alt.js --file path/to/markdown.md --batch
    ```

 2. Process the batch file:

    ```
-   node batch_processor.js --input path/to/batch_file.batch.jsonl
+   node batch_processor.js --input path/to/markdown.md.batch.jsonl
    ```

-3. The next time you run the script with the `--batch` option, it will use the batch output if present.
+3. The next time you run the script with the `--batch` option, it will use the batch output if present:

    ```
-   node a11y-images-alt.js --file path/to/markdown.md --batch --output path/to/updated_markdown.md
+   node a11y-images-alt.js --file path/to/markdown.md --batch
    ```

 ## Contributing